Apply to have your kerb lowered

 Crossovers where there is a parking bay/Controlled Parking Zone (CPZ)

-Where the location of the proposed crossover is affected by a parking bay then a separate approval from the Council's Parking Design Team will be required before the parking bay can be removed or altered to allow the construction of the crossover.
+If the location of the proposed crossover is affected by a parking bay, then a separate approval from our Parking Design Team will be required before the parking bay can be removed or altered to allow the construction of the crossover.